sanjar-notes/databases/home/4_resource_itineraries/3-scaler-dbms-free/4-Relational-Algebra/2-Joins-and-Division-Operators.md

 This may be difficult to state.
 Lets walk through the following example, here relation R has many rows.
 But only some rows (like ones with cid 1) have all values the same and also cover all values of relation B (in the attribute of B). cid 4 does it too, so the final output is the table with cid, and rows 1, 4.
 ![](../../../../assets/2-Joins-and-Division-Operators-image-7-276a499c.png)

+Note:
+-  If the larger table is 2-attributed, and smaller is 1-attributed, then the definition of "division" in this case becomes very simple to state: "rows from one relation that are related to all values in another relation, with matching attribute, and then duplicates removed".
 ### Division property, of reverse operation on other side
 A constraint that is analogous to arithmetic exists for the division operator.
 The constraint is that if R/S is T, then R is a subset of T x S (cartesian product).